RII Senior Leadership Team

 Tomás Díaz de la Rubia, PhD

-Dr. Tomás Díaz de la Rubia is a science and technology leader, strategist, and administrator with extensive experience in national laboratories, academia, and the private sector.
+Tomás Díaz de la Rubia is a science and technology leader, strategist, and administrator with extensive experience in national laboratories, academia, and the private sector.
 He has served as the Deputy Director for Science and Technology and Chief Research Officer at Lawrence Livermore National Laboratory, Director in the Strategy and Operations Energy practice at Deloitte Consulting, Senior Vice President and Chief Scientific Officer at Purdue University, and most recently, Vice President of Research and Partnerships at the University of Oklahoma.
-Tomas is a full professor of physics and of chemical, biological, and materials engineering.
+Tomás is a full professor of physics and Materials Science.

 Sangita Judge, PhD, MBA